webprofusion-chrisc/podtana/README.md

 Requires user permissions for usb device:
 `sudo nano /etc/udev/rules.d/50-myusb.rules`

-All all users to read/write to the controller `SUBSYSTEMS=="usb", ATTRS{idVendor}=="0e41", ATTRS{idProduct}=="5058", GROUP="users", MODE="0666"`
+Allow all users to read/write to the controller `SUBSYSTEMS=="usb", ATTRS{idVendor}=="0e41", ATTRS{idProduct}=="5058", GROUP="users", MODE="0666"`

 To start script on device connection (or boot), specify a user and path: